About Us: Museum History

 Through generous donations and strategic acquisitions, the Town of Smithfield and the Ava Gardner Museum, have continued to build the collection that began in 1941 with a kiss from young Ava.
 Bill Wilson, a staunch museum supporter from the very beginning, donated an extensive collection of film posters and lobby cards for the new museum in 2000.
 The family of Dutch artist Bert Pfeiffer, whose paintings of Ava Gardner were in the Banks collection, donated his collection of still photography, as well as additional portraits of Ava painted by Pfeiffer.
 Individuals from Ava’s inner circle like Carmen Vargas and Andrew Anthos have donated assorted items.
 Members of the Gardner family have also gifted and loaned artifacts to the museum.
 Additionally, the Gardner family continues to be an invaluable resource in the museum’s ongoing efforts to share Ava’s story.
 With a vast collection and thousands of annual visitors from all over the world, the museum has become the definitive source for preserving and interpreting the remarkable life and lasting legacy of Ava Gardner.

-For a detailed timeline with dates and milestones for the Ava Gardner Museum - CLICK HERE.
+See the detailed timeline with dates and milestones for the Ava Gardner Museum.

 HOME | ABOUT | VISIT THE MUSEUM | GIFT SHOP | CONTACT